TalkLiberation/WLDragnet-Search/README.md

 Users of the WLDragnet Search can look up their own Twitter accounts — or anyone else’s — without those searches being recorded by the application.
 Other privacy features include:

 * No cookies on the WLDragnet.com website
-* No web trackers at all
+* No web trackers
-* Search requests (inputted user handles) are not stored
+* Search requests (inputted user handles) are not captured or stored
-* Reports generated via the tool are not stored (in-memory data structure store)
+* Reports generated via the tool are not captured or stored (in-memory data structure store)
 * No logging of browser, device or visitor information
 * Source links go to archived versions of the files — preventing the entities involved in the social media mass surveillance from tracking visitors
 * Hyperlinks to Twitter accounts in the custom reports lead to [Nitter](https://nitter.sethforprivacy.com) - a FOSS alternative Twitter front-end (hosted by [@SethForPrivacy](https://nitter.sethforprivacy.com/sethforprivacy))